troystribling/BlueCap/Documentation/CentralManager.md

 The `read` method takes a single input parameter, used to specify the timeout.
 The default value for `timeout` is infinite.
 If the timeout is exceeded `CharacteristicError.readTimout` is thrown. `read` returns a [SimpleFutures](https://github.com/troystribling/SimpleFutures) `Future<Characteristic>` yielding the `Characteristic`.

-To retrieve the `Characteristic` value after a successful read the following methods are available, where each returns values a different type,
+To retrieve the `Characteristic` value after a successful read the following methods are available.
+Each returns values a different type,

 ```swift
 // Return the characteristic value as and NSData object